Hong Kong–Zhuhai–Macau Bridge: Zhuhai Link Road

-The Zhuhai Link Road starts from an artificial island housing the Boundary Crossing Facilities for both mainland China and Macau, passes through the developed area of Gongbei via a tunnel towards Zhuhai, and connects to three major expressways, namely, the Jing-Zhu Expressway, Guang-Zhu West Expressway and Jiang-Zhu Expressway.
+The Zhuhai Link Road starts from Zhuhai-Macao Port Artificial Island, passes through the developed area of Gongbei via a tunnel towards Zhuhai, and connects to three major expressways, namely, the Jing-Zhu Expressway, Guang-Zhu West Expressway, and Jiang-Zhu Expressway.

+Macau Bridge Link

+Opened in October 2024, the 3 km bridge provides alternative access to Taipa Island from the HZMB boundary office.

 Left- and right-hand traffic

-Although the HZMB connects two left-hand traffic (LHT) areas, namely Hong Kong and Macau, the crossing itself is right-hand traffic (RHT), the same as in Zhuhai and other regions of Mainland China (the bridge is technically in Zhuhai for most of its length).
+Although the HZMB connects two left-hand traffic (LHT) areas, namely Hong Kong and Macau, the crossing itself is right-hand traffic (RHT), the same as in Zhuhai and other regions of mainland China (the bridge is technically in Zhuhai for most of its length).
 Thus, drivers from Hong Kong and Macau need to make use of crossing viaducts to switch to RHT upon entering the bridge, and back to LHT upon leaving the bridge when they are back to Hong Kong and Macau.
 Traffic between Zhuhai and the bridge requires no left-right conversion as they are both RHT.

 Transport

 Shuttle buses

-The HZMBus shuttle bus service (colloquially referred as the "golden buses") runs 24 hours a day with bus departures as frequent as every five minutes.
+The HZMBus shuttle bus service (colloquially known as the "golden buses") runs 24 hours a day with bus departures as frequent as every five minutes.
 The journey across the HZMB takes about 40 minutes.

-The HZMB Hong Kong Port can be reached from Hong Kong by taxi or various buses including Cityflyer airport routes A11, A21, A22 and A29, Long Win Bus airport routes A31, A33X, A36 and A41, the B4 shuttle bus from Hong Kong International Airport, the B5 shuttle bus from Sunny Bay MTR station, or the B6 bus from Tung Chung.
-In addition, all overnight airport buses (NA-prefixed routes) terminate and start service from the Hong Kong Port.
+The HZMB Hong Kong Port can be reached from Hong Kong by taxi or various buses including Cityflyer airport routes A10, A11, A12, A17, A21, A22, A23, A25, A26, A28 and A29, Long Win Bus airport routes A30, A31, A32, A33X, A34, A36, A37, A38, A41, A41P, A42, A43, A43P, A46 and A47X, NLB airport route A35 and overnight airport route N35, Green Minibus route 901, the B4 shuttle bus from Hong Kong International Airport, the B5 shuttle bus from Sunny Bay MTR station, or the B6 or B6S bus from Tung Chung.
+In addition, all overnight airport buses (NA-prefixed routes) which are operated by Cityflyer or Long Win stops or terminates at the Hong Kong Port.

 The HZMB Zhuhai Port can be reached from Zhuhai by taxis or the L1 bus which uses historic tourist vehicles, or Line-12, 23, 25 or 3 buses.

 The HZMB Macau Port can be reached from Macau by taxis or various buses including the 101X bus and the 102X bus from St Paul's and Taipa, or the HZMB Integrated Resort Connection bus from Taipa Ferry Terminal or the Exterior Ferry terminal, connecting with free casino shuttle buses.